Yashasv-Prajapati/tree_visualizer/README.md

  - Error Page Styling for Error
  - Not Found Page Styling for invalid routes
 2. Feature requests.
+3. Add images of interface in the README.md file.

 ## Getting Started